TILOS-AI-Institute/MacroPlacement/SPNR/README.md

 ```
 genus -overwrite -log log/genus.log -no_gui -files run_genus.tcl
 ```
+We also generated synthesized netlist using Synopsys Design compiler.
+This netlist is avaialbe in *./designs/<design_name>/netlist/* directory.

 **P\&R:** run_innovus.tcl contains the setup for the P&R run using Innvous.
-It reads the netlist synthesized using the Genus flow.
+It reads the netlist provided in *./designs/<design_name>/netlist/* directory.
 To launch the P\&R run please use the below command.
 ```
 innovus -64 -init run_invs.tcl -log log/run.log
 ```